ElektroStudios/CRC32-Calculator-for-Windows/README.md

 ## 🤖 Getting Started

-Download the latest compilation by clicking [here](https://github.com/ElektroStudios/CRC32-Calculator-for-Windows/releases/latest).
+Download the latest release by clicking [here](https://github.com/ElektroStudios/CRC32-Calculator-for-Windows/releases/latest) and start using it!.

 ## 🔄 Change Log